Where in Orange County can I fly drones — and can I fly drones near helipads?

 For new pilots, it can be extremely unclear where people can or can’t fly.
-You’ll want to bookmark this site, which is the U.S. Air Space Map on the Know B 4 U Fly website.

 There are three things you need to pay attention to:

-You also need to pay attention to temporary flight restrictions (TFRs).
+- You also need to pay attention to temporary flight restrictions (TFRs).
 It is actually illegal to fly a drone that is under a TFR – which are typically enacted during natural disasters (don’t fly over fires) or for major political events, such as if the President is in town.

-Finally, you need to pay attention to prohibited airspace.
+- Finally, you need to pay attention to prohibited airspace.
 Some of the most sensitive locations in the U.S. — including Disneyland — are prohibited airspace for the safety of the people underneath.
 Other common areas that are prohibited are the White House or military bases.

 That still leaves you with plenty of other great spots to fly.
 I had a blast flying early in the morning around Balboa Island.
 Irvine Lake is a popular spot for drone racers.
 Pretty much any park or open space that steers clear of people or buildings is going to work.